misiektoja/instagram_monitor/docs/usage.md

 Biographies, captions, story text, comments and usernames come from Instagram and can contain terminal control sequences.
 Printed unchanged, those could clear your screen, retitle the window or overwrite a line you already read.
 The tool removes control characters from everything it prints and logs, keeping only tabs, newlines and its own colour codes.
 Nothing is lost from readable text.

+<a id="terminal-line-width"></a>
+## Terminal Line Width

+Captions, biographies and long file paths can wrap across several terminal lines.
+Set `TRUNCATE_CHARS` or use the `--truncate N` flag to cut each screen line to a maximum width.
+Use `999` to auto-detect the terminal width.
+The log file always keeps the full line, so the setting is ignored when logging is disabled with `-d`.
+It is off by default and needs the optional `wcwidth` library to measure display width, otherwise lines are left untouched.

 <a id="shadowban-and-flagged-account-detection"></a>
 ## Shadowban and Flagged Account Detection